codr7/forthy2/README.md

 42
 ```

-Forms may contain placeholders which allows splicing external values.
+Forms may contain placeholders to allow splicing external values.
+Values may be specified inline, or popped from stack using `_`.

 ```
-  '{6.* %}
+  6 '{%.* %}

 Form@0x252dcd0

-  7 splice
+  splice(_ 7)

 Form@0x252dcd0